TudosaVictor/Project-Manual-Testing/README.md

 <h1> Functional specifications </h1>

-<p>   The below Story was created in JIRA and describes the functional specifications of the Dependants module, for which the final project is performed upon. </p>
+<p>   The below Story was created in JIRA and describes the functional specifications of the Dependants module, upon which the final project is performed upon. </p>

 ![add](https://github.com/TudosaVictor/Project-Manual-Testing/assets/125571503/3b0a5543-ede5-41b5-8ae6-01ff07a2480d)